mkcjeb/mkcjbantugon.github.io/_posts/2019-03-07-regression-analysis.md

 - disposable cookware
 - delicious and healthy eating

-Channels: online platform and mobile app
+Channels: online platform and mobile app <br>
 Revenue: 90% of revenue comes from customers that have been ordering for 12 months or less